ivnsch/rust_android_ios/README.md

 ## Android

 - [rust-swig](https://github.com/Dushistov/flapigen-rs): similarly to cbindgen for iOS, this generates the JNI api for the Rust declarations.
 In this project, this would mean that `JNIApi` would be generated, and `ffi_android.rs` mostly too.
-You'd have to write no JNI.
-I _personally_ recommend against this, at least for the beginning, as it's better to understand what's going on and JNI, while tedious, is not so complicated.

 # Links